erikenbody/markdown-cv/index.md

 `2004` Enbody, E. D. A Report on Camp Chiricahua.
 A Bird's Eye View.
 Sep-Oct, 4-5.

 `2004` Enbody, E. D. Sanderlings, Red Knot, and Willet (photos).
-A Bird's Eye View
+A Bird's Eye View.

 ## Interests and skills